-4.2.2 Using MfgTool
+4.2.2 Using UUU

-Follow these instructions to use the MfgTool V2 for i.MX 6, i.MX 7, and i.MX 8MQuad:
+Follow these instructions to use the UUU for i.MX 6, i.MX 7, i.MX 8M Quad, and i.MX 8QuadXPlus:

-- 1. Connect a USB cable from a computer to the USB OTG port on the board. - 2.
+- 1. Connect a USB cable from a computer to the USB OTG/TYPE C port on the board. - 2.
 Connect a USB cable from the OTG-to-UART port to the computer for console output. - 3.
 Open a Terminal emulator program.
 See Section "Basic Terminal Setup" in this document. - 4.
 Set the boot pin to MfgTool mode.
-See Section "Serial download mode for the Manufacturing Tool" in this document. - 5.
-Choose the correct vbs file and double-click it to launch the MfgTool host tool. - 6.
-The default profile of the Manufacturing Tool assumes that your file system is packed and compressed using the bzip2 algorithm.
-An example can be found in the MfgTool release package in the folder Profiles/Linux/OS Firmware/files.
-To create this file, run the following commands as a root user on Linux OS.
-You can also modify the profile to support other formats. - 7.
-After the image downloading is done, set the boot pin to boot up the board.
-See Section "How to boot the i.MX boards" in this document.
+See Section "Serial download mode for the Manufacturing Tool" in this document.

+For detailed usage of UUU, see github.com/NXPmicro/mfgtools/wiki.

+For example, the following command writes rootfs.sdcard into eMMC.